developer-advocacy-dremio/demo-dremio-mcp/readme.md

 ## ✅ Step 1: Start the Dremio Service

-In your project directory (where `docker-compose.yml` is located), start only the Dremio container:
+After cloning this repo to your local machine, In your project directory (where `docker-compose.yml` is located), start only the Dremio container:

 ```bash
 docker compose up -d dremio